ahtsham58/INFACT/CRS_Evaluation/README.md

  ## Parser_logic
  In this directory, we have mianly three files that are important to know.

 1. The file named 'Dialogue_Parsing.py' contains code for the: (i) selection and computation of dialog situation size on loading the rating page.
-Basically, the dialog situation is fetched from the file containing conversations form the test set of the ReDial dataset (ii) retrieve their corresponding responses from the files containing  dialogs and responses generated with different CRS, for example in this case, we have KBRD, KGSF, CRB-CRS.
+Basically, the dialog situation is fetched from the file containing conversations from the test set of the ReDial dataset (ii) retrieve their corresponding responses from the files containing  dialogs and responses generated with different CRS, for example in this case, we have KBRD, KGSF, CRB-CRS.

 2. The file named 'views.py' contains the views for each template page shown to the user, e.g., index.html, ratings.html, etc.